somleng/somleng-scfm/docs/GETTING_STARTED.md

 {
   "id": 1,
   "callout_id": 1,
-  "contact_filter_params": {},
+  "parameters": {},
   "metadata": {},
   "status": "preview",
-  "created_at": "2017-11-09T09:22:52.895Z",
+  "created_at": "2017-11-17T10:24:20.458Z",
-  "updated_at": "2017-11-09T09:22:52.895Z"
+  "updated_at": "2017-11-17T10:24:20.458Z"
 }
 ```

 Now that we have our callout population we can preview which contacts will participate in our callout.

-Again, take notice of the url in the command below `/api/callout_populations/1/preview/contacts`.
+Again, take notice of the url in the command below `/api/batch_operations/1/preview/contacts`.
 Here `1` is the id of the callout population created in the previous step.
 We are previewing the contacts in the callout population.

 ```
-$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -v http://scfm:3000/api/callout_populations/1/preview/contacts | jq'
+$ docker run -t --rm --link somleng-scfm endeveit/docker-jq /bin/sh -c 'curl -s -v http://scfm:3000/api/batch_operations/1/preview/contacts | jq'
 ```

 You should see something like: